cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/favorites.md

 `POST /secured/favorites/filter`

+Delegates to metadata: `POST /favorites/filter`

+This endpoint forwards requests to the corresponding metadata service endpoint.
+Please see the metadata documentation for more information.

-This endpoint is used to indicate which resources in a provided set of resources are favorites of the authenticated user.
-Only UUIDs for files and folders accessible to the user will be listed.
+This endpoint fetches the filtered favorite IDs from the corresponding metadata service endpoint before further filtering only UUIDs for files and folders accessible to the user.

 ### Request

 A request to this endpoint requires no parameters beyond the `proxyToken` authentication parameter.
 The user that owns the favorite is determined from the authentication.
 Any additional parameters will be ignored.

-The request body should be a [data id collection](#data-id-collection) JSON document containing the UUIDs for the files and folders to be filtered.

 ### Response